yoesk8/portfolio-2-bitcoin-quiz/README.md

 ___
 # Features

 The website consists of 3 pages.
 One of which includes the Quiz game to be played.
-Every page and section is accessible from the navigation menu.
+Every page and section is accessible from the navigation menu and will have a different color when active to facilitate navigation.

 The website has below features: